bsc-des/csd.degree/_posts/projects/2021-03-08-maze-mower.md

   - Visual Communication
   - Machine Learning
 ---
 Gal created a Unity game.
+You can check it out [here](https://youtu.be/jgENfKhxZeA)